Tjhayhay/Bible-Beasts-Project/README.md

 ## Challenges - Choose 3

+Please only select 3 of the following challenges.
 1. **Docker**: You will find a Dockerfile in the root directory of this repository.
 The Dockerfile is poorly formatted and users are complaining that it takes too long to build the Docker image every time they make a change.
 It appears all the dependencies are being installed every time there is a change to any file in the repo.
 Tasks:
     - Optimize the Dockerfile to reduce the build time and size of the Docker image.